david coombe history

 This project uses two types of interactive online maps:

 In artwork maps, each work's marker has descriptive text and an image where available.
 Art work images are not stored but are dynamically displayed from the online services of the collecting institution.
-Links are provided to each artwork in the collecting institution's catalogue system.
+Links are provided to each artwork in the collecting institution's catalogue system and/or a web page in this project.
 The viewpoint includes where possible a view bearing (in degrees; 0 being north, 180 being south, etc).

 Artwork map markers are generated from my database.
-The accompanying text should match that in the corresponding web page article but sometimes the map text is not as up-to-date as the catalogue entry.
+The accompanying text should be basically the same as the corresponding web page article, though the catalogue entry may have more information.

 These maps rely on the availability of many external services.
 You can check the availability of external online image and map services used in this project.